-Comments: In SY 2009-10 there was an increase in the number of students who received support services and a decrease in the number of students who received MEP-funded counseling services in response to identified student needs.
-High school students received counseling services that were funded through other sources.
+Comments: In SY 2010-11 there was an increase in the number of students who received MEP-funded counseling services in response to identified student needs.

 FAQs on Support Services:

 - a.
 What are support services?
 These MEP-funded services include, but are not limited to, health, nutrition, counseling, and social services for migrant families; necessary educational supplies, and transportation.
 The one-time act of providing instructional or informational packets to a child or family does not constitute a support service. - b.
 What are counseling services?
 Services to help a student to better identify and enhance his or her educational, personal, or occupational potential; relate his or her abilities, emotions, and aptitudes to educational and career opportunities; utilize his or her abilities in formulating realistic plans; and achieve satisfying personal and social development.
 These activities take place between one or more counselors and one or more students as counselees, between students and students, and between counselors and other staff members.
 The services can also help the child address life problems or personal crisis that result from the culture of migrancy.